appannie/ab-testing/README.md

           - name: control
           - name: cohort_A
             force_include:
-                # Force all App Annie user under the given cohort
+                # Force all Data AI user under the given cohort
                 email_domain:
                     - appannie.com
 ```

 # Credits

-Made with ❤️ by [Zhang Tao](https://github.com/ZigZagT) and [Simon Boudrias](https://github.com/SBoudrias) from the App Annie Beijing office.
+Made with ❤️ by [Zhang Tao](https://github.com/ZigZagT) and [Simon Boudrias](https://github.com/SBoudrias) from the Data AI Beijing office.

 Available for public use under the MIT license.